 |Marketing||Interns will work to create content to aid in the promotion of the museum and its activities using social media and the web.
 This will include using photographic and filming equipment to create content to put out through the museum’s social media channels and planning a campaign around a future museum event.|

-- Applicants must live in the Stowmarket South ward
+- Applicants must live in one of the NEACO wards in Suffolk (see map above)

 - Applicants must be aged either 17 or 18 on or by 31 August